 In the morning I caught the tail end of this dream: I’m walking with a small group of people along either two different rivers or one river in two different locations.
 In one area, the shrubs on the levee are green.
 In the other area they are maroon.
 I say to a man who is leading us, “I don’t understand.
 Leaves are usually redder in the shade and greener in the light, but here it’s the opposite.”
 Then, I am explaining to my daughter how the river made the levee by depositing the rich, sandy soil, and she is considering starting an eco-tourism company to show people this.

 As I’m half-waking from the dream I notice a felt-sense of connection between the dream and last night’s honoring of Dirk and my German grandmothers at my altar.
 Something about the river of generations depositing nourishment for the ensuing generations, as Dirk tried to do for us.
 In the dream there is a mystery, things are not as they seem; there’s a reversal of what we usually think of as what happens in the light and what happens in darkness.
 The dream left me feeling both nourished and part of a flow of nourishers.
-I felt a calm sense of spaciousness.
+I felt a vast sense of spaciousness.
 From this spaciousness the idea arose to hold a period of silence after the ceremony in which the group members could share from the heart, Quaker-style, anything that came to us in the last two weeks of candle-vigil, or during the ceremony itself, or memories of Dirk that arose.

 The dreamers arrived at our meeting bringing their candles, small instruments, and some flowers, leaves, mosses, and dried fruits with which to make offerings.
 Here’s a brief description of the ceremony:

 Preparing our circle: We purified ourselves, enlivened the energy in the room, and joined our hearts together by making music.
 With small percussion instruments, rattles, shakers, and chimes, we closed our eyes and began pretending we were night critters gathering around a clearing in the forest, listening to each others’ sounds and responding, thus creating a little night music, adding our voices to the quiet of the night, hoping to attract curious helping spirits to the strange noises.
 After a while we began quietly singing, Listen, listen, listen to my heart’s song.
 Listen, listen, listen to my heart’s song.
 I will never forget you, I will never forsake you.
 I will never forget you I will never forsake you.
-Over and over we sang this as a never-ending round that animated the night.
+Over and over we sang this as a never-ending round that drifted into the night.

 The invocation: We invited our teachers in the dream world, our loving grandmothers and grandfathers who have gone before us, and the Spirit of Creativity, the Spirit of Imagination, that guides our dream circle to be with us.

-The intention: We acknowledged our desire to come together to remember Dirk, a man of strong convictions who nurtured his community and this land; to continue to connect with him as he bridges between us and the spirit world; to strengthen our community as we honor our elder in life who in death continues to join us; and to grieve him well, as we would each hope to be grieved, so that our souls may continue to evolve in the spirit world, so that we may continue to nourish the lives of our community and our descendents.
+The intention: We acknowledged our desire to come together to remember Dirk, a man of strong convictions who nurtured his community and this land; to continue to connect with him as he bridges between us and the spirit world; to strengthen our community as we honor our elder in life who in death continues to join us; and to grieve him well, as we would each hope to be grieved, so that our souls may continue to evolve in the spirit world, so that we may continue to nourish the lives of our community and our descendants.

 The Ceremony: Twice we read this poem by Lois Wickenhauser: